weishengwu/eShopOnContainers---msft/Home.md

 # Welcome to the eShopOnContainers wiki!

 ## NEWS / ANNOUNCEMENTS
-What to be up-to-date on .NET Architecture guidance and reference apps like eShopOnContainers?
+Want to be up-to-date on .NET Architecture guidance and reference apps like eShopOnContainers?
 Subscribe by "WATCHING" this new GitHub repo: https://github.com/dotnet-architecture/News

 ## Related readme files (use them for more information after reading this)